 Because a dental implant typically lasts longer if you use a dental implant dentist who has proven skills, education, and training (find one near you).

-Why pay “list price” for the worst-case scenario when you can get a dental implant price that is based on your situation?
+Why pay “list price” for the worst-case scenario when you can get pricing for a dental implant that is based on your situation?

 With that in mind, The New York Times estimated a cost range for a single tooth implant to be $3,000 to $4,500.